jafingerhut/clojure-benchmarks/knucleotide/readme.txt

 knucleotide.clojure-4.clojure = knucleotide.clj-14-for-clj13.clj

-knucleotide.clojure-5-edited.clojure is nearly identical to my knucleotide.clj-14-for-clj13.clj
+knucleotide.clojure-5.clojure is nearly identical to my knucleotide.clj-14-for-clj13.clj

-knucleotide.clojure-6-edited.clojure seems to start with 5, and make several performance optimizations from there.
+knucleotide.clojure-6.clojure seems to start with 5, and make several performance optimizations from there.
 It is nearly identical except for whitespace to knucleotide.clj-15.clj

+knucleotide.clojure-6c-minoredits.clojure is nearly identical to knucleotide.clojure-6.clojure.
+It removes some vestigial code that allowed it to compile and run with Clojure 1.2, and some code that allows it to read from a resource file instead of standard input that isn't needed.
+It also adds a start-offset and end-offset parameter to tally-dna-subs-with-len that is a step towards making calls to this function for the same substring length, each operating in parallel on different portions of dna-str.
+Its performance is identical to knucleotide.clojure-6.clojure.

 One thing in the latest Java programs for this problem that is not being taken advantage of is to use a JavaHashMap where the items